 Christmas has a special significance in Catholic Poland.
 Just like in other countries, the whole family comes together and one celebrates the feast in contemplative company.
 The customs that are cultivated here are partly of Christian origin, but some of them also originate from the superstition of many people.
 In this article we would like to introduce you to the most beautiful, funny and bizarre customs at Christmas in Poland.
 We will also give you some practical tips, because there are a few quirks that have to be avoided in Poland at Christmas.
+If you are interested in Easter, by the way, you can get to the corresponding article here.

 Alcohol-free Christmas in Poland